Work continues on communications towers in Watauga

-WATAUGA — Progress and maintenance are continuing on communications towers around Watauga County, according to Emergency Services Director Will Holt.
+WATAUGA — Progress and maintenance is continuing on communications towers around Watauga County, according to Emergency Services Director Will Holt.

 At the Rich Mountain tower site, Holt noted the generator has been replaced, but has yet to be started up.